7Block Labs

 A concrete migration playbook (brownfield EOAs)

-1. Inventory and target cohort
+1. Inventory and Target Cohort

-1. Delegate to an audited implementation
+1. Transition to an audited implementation

 1. Initialize safely, atomically